nphuc0311/NLP_from_scratch/README.md

-# Custom RNN, LSTM, and GRU Implementation in PyTorch
+# RNN, LSTM, and GRU Implementation from scratch in PyTorch

 This repository provides implementations from scratch of three common Recurrent Neural Network (RNN) architectures: vanilla RNN, LSTM, and GRU, using PyTorch.
 These implementations aim to practice coding RNN, LSTM, and GRU from scratch to gain a deeper understanding of how they work.